ruwalln/KnowledgeBase/APEX_23.2.md

 ## JavaScript programming Form execution

-### APEX update ROW after updating Data in a Form without reloading
+### APEX update a selected ROW in InteractiveGrid after updating Data in a Form without reloading

 You are able to refresh a selected row after update data in a single form after closing the form.
 Normally the data would not be updated automatically without a refresh of the whole classic grid form.
 Therefor you are able to use JavaScript to do the whole job.
 Here is an example how to  use the JavaScript funtions.
-The Functions belong to :
+The Functions belongs to :

 apex.region("region-id").widget.interactive_grid("get-actions").invoke("action-name");